testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 If it ends with '%%%' without language code or Lua code definition, the document content is activated from the next line.

 :::NoteHeading
 Language code names are case-sensitive, and you can improve readability by listing '-', '=', or '%' characters after the language code name.
 The default value is 'en'.
-The language code can be used as the 'docgen_language' variable in Lua.
+The language code can be used as the 'docgen.language' variable in Lua.
 %%%

 %%% ko -------------------------